ViKutsos/Resume/README.md

-# Logika
+# Resume
-My projects for Logika.
+My resume for Logika.